 Skip to content

-ParaTools Pro for E4S™ Getting Started with Amazon Web Services (AWS)
+ParaTools Pro for E4S™ Getting Started with AWS ParallelCluster

 General Background Information

-In this tutorial we will show you how to launch an HPC cluster on AWS.
-You will use the command line tools, AWS CLI, and AWS ParallelCluster to create a .yaml file that describes your head-node, and the cluster-nodes.
-It will then launch a head-node that can spawn EC2 instances that are linked with EFA networking capabilities.
+You will use the command line tools, AWS CLI, and AWS ParallelCluster to create a .yaml file that describes your head node and the cluster nodes.
+It will then launch a head node that can spawn EC2 instances linked with EFA networking capabilities.

 Tutorial